 The first stage of developing your Community Action Plan is confirming your local issue and target audience.
 This information will form the basis of your plan.

-‘Target audience’ are the people who you will deliver your intervention to.
-Target audiences are identified according to age and priority population groups.
-Local Drug Action Teams can select from a number of defined target audiences in the Community Action Plan template.
+‘Target audience’ are the people who you will deliver your intervention to and are identified according to age and priority population groups.

 If the audience that your group is targeting is more specific than the options provided in the Community Action Plan template (e.g. pregnant women, people who are unemployed) or unknown, groups can indicate this in the template.